Richard Clement Moody: The Foundation of Stanley

-Almost directly after Moody's arrival in 1842 the Antarctic Expedition of Sir James Clark Ross sailed into Port Louis.
-Ross advised Moody that he should choose for his capital a site that was more easily accessible to sailing ships than Port Louis.
-Moody followed his advice and investigated the suitability of Port William, which had been recommended by Lord John Russell, which Moody concluded to be the best site for the new capital of the Falkland Islands.
-He renamed the site Port Stanley after Lord Stanley, Secretary of State for War and the Colonies, and founded and developed the city, to which he moved his administration moved in 1845.
-Moody designed Government House in Stanley, although his design was only completed in 1850, one year after he had returned to England.
+Shortly after Moody's arrival in 1842, when the Antarctic Expedition of Sir James Clark Ross sailed into Port Louis, Sir James Clark Ross advised Moody to choose for the capital city a site that was more easily accessible to sailing ships than Port Louis.
+Moody consequently investigated the suitability of Lord John Russell's recommendation of Port William, which Moody concluded to be the best site and renamed Port Stanley after Lord Stanley, who was the Secretary of State for War and the Colonies.
+Moody founded and developed the city, to which, during 1845, he moved The Falkland Islands' administration.
+Moody designed Government House in Stanley that was completed in 1850 and after he had returned to England.

-Sir James Ross subsequently named Moody Point, off Joinville Island in Antarctica, after Richard Clement Moody.
+Sir James Ross subsequently named Moody Point, off Joinville Island in Antarctica, after Moody.

-In Falkland, Moody levied a tax on alcohol, without any authorisation from London, and, because there was a lack of currency on the island, issued his own currency, of promissory notes, also without authorisation from London.
-Both measures resolved immediate problems on the Islands, but Moody was criticized in Parliament, by Sir William Molesworth, 8th Baronet, for the latter.
+Moody levied a tax on alcohol, and, because there was a lack of currency on the island, issued his own currency of promissory notes.
+These two practices resolved immediate problems on the Islands: but Moody was criticized in Parliament, by Sir William Molesworth, 8th Baronet, for the latter.
 In June 1843, when Moody's office was renamed 'Governor' (from Lieutenant-Governor), Moody was instructed by the Colonial Office to establish a colonial administration with a Legislative Council and an Executive Council.
-The records of Moody’s 'conscientious' and 'impressive' administration of Falkland are held in the Jane Cameron National Archives in Stanley.

-Moody enacted laws, collected duties and taxes, and enforced order.
-He asked the British authorities for a doctor, a magistrate, and a chaplain: all three were dispatched, the latter being Richard Clement’s brother, James Leith Moody, who arrived in October 1845, proved himself to be 'querulous and eccentric', and engaged in a feud with his brother.
+The records of Moody's 'conscientious' and 'impressive' administration of Falkland are held in the Jane Cameron National Archives in Stanley.
+Moody enacted laws and collected other duties or taxes.
+He asked the British authorities for a doctor, a magistrate, and a chaplain: all three were dispatched, and the latter was Moody's brother, James Leith Moody, who, after his arrival in October 1845, was 'querulous and eccentric' in a feud with his brother.
 Richard Clement established residences, Government offices, a barracks, a new road system, docks, a court of law, a gaol, a school, a church, a graveyard, and a police force.
-He established the requested Executive Council and a Legislative Council in 1845, each consisting of British officials, merchants, and local landowners.
-Moody's activities were impeded by the incompetence of several members of his administration, and he dismissed several of them.
-When during 1846 Moody's father Thomas was posted, from the Colonial Office, to Guernsey, and Henry Grey, 3rd Earl Grey became Secretary of State for War and the Colonies, the Colonial Office became less sympathetic to Moody.
+He established the requested Executive Council and a Legislative Council in 1845, each of which consisted of British officials, merchants, and local landowners.
+Moody's governance was impeded by the incompetence of the several members of his administration whom he dismissed.
+However, when during 1846 Henry Grey, 3rd Earl Grey became Secretary of State for War and the Colonies, the Colonial Office became less sympathetic to Moody.

-Moody repudiated the original settlers of the Islands, but praised his Royal Engineers: he wrote, our community... chiefly composed of men of the lowest class, formerly seamen in whale ships & sealers, foreigners and Spanish gauchos... the only persons opposed to such wretched material for the formation of a colony are the 5 or 6 gentlemen and the detachment of Royal Sappers and Miners.
+Moody repudiated the original European settlers of The Falkland Islands but commended his Royal Engineers: he wrote, our community... chiefly composed of men of the lowest class, formerly seamen in whale ships & sealers, foreigners and Spanish gauchos... the only persons opposed to such wretched material for the formation of a colony are the 5 or 6 gentlemen and the detachment of Royal Sappers and Miners.